willfurnass/sheffield_hpc/sharc/software/libs/cuda.rst

 Device driver
 ^^^^^^^^^^^^^

-The NVIDIA device driver is installed and configured using the ``/etc/init.d/uos-nvidia`` service.
+The NVIDIA device driver is installed and configured using the ``gpu-nvidia-driver`` systemd service (managed by puppet).

-This service does the following at boot time:
+This service runs ``/usr/local/scripts/gpu-nvidia-driver.sh`` at boot time to:

 - Check the device driver version and uninstall it then reinstall the target version if required;
 - Load the ``nvidia`` kernel module;
 - Create several *device nodes* in ``/dev/``.

 The NVIDIA device driver is currently version 367.44.
-The driver installer provides OpenGL libraries.

 CUDA 8.0.44
 ^^^^^^^^^^^